What is the meaning of Renaissance culture?

 By the late 15th century, Renaissance ideas spread to Northern Europe, influencing countries such as France, Germany, and England.

-Artists ventured beyond religious themes during the European Renaissance to explore humanism, science, and nature.
+During the European Renaissance, artists ventured beyond traditional religious themes to explore humanism, science, and the natural world.
 The Period saw significant developments, including Johannes Gutenberg’s invention of the printing press, which facilitated the dissemination of new ideas across Europe.

 Socio-Political Factors

 Sociopolitical factors, including the rise of city-states in Italy and the decline of feudalism, extensively shaped Renaissance culture.
-The growth of commerce and the emergence of a wealthy merchant class financed artistic and scientific endeavors.
+The growth of commerce and the emergence of a wealthy merchant class enabled the financing of artistic and scientific endeavors.

-Political theorists like Machiavelli, who authored “The Prince,” influenced governance during this era.
-The Renaissance also witnessed explorations that expanded geographical knowledge and led to European colonization efforts.
+Political theorists like Niccolò Machiavelli, author of “The Prince,” influenced governance during this era.
+The Renaissance also witnessed significant explorations that expanded geographical knowledge and paved the way for European colonization efforts.

 Cultural Achievements